Jimmy Webb: Personal life

-In 2004, Webb married Laura Savini, a host and producer for PBS.
-From 1996 to 2011, Savini was vice president of marketing and communications at WLIW, a PBS station in New York City.
+In 2004, Webb married Laura Savini, a host and producer for the Public Broadcasting Service (PBS).
+From 1996 to 2011, Savini was vice president of marketing and communications at WLIW, a PBS station on Long Island, New York.
 The couple first met backstage on New Year's Eve 1999 at Billy Joel's 2000 Years: The Millennium Concert at Madison Square Garden.
-They met again when Savini interviewed Webb for her series on the arts.
+Webb said, "I was drunk at the time ...
+I met her again a couple of years later and barely remembered meeting her the first time."
+Their second meeting took place when Savini interviewed Webb for her series on the arts.